 Why should I care about upload speeds?

 Internet usage has skyrocketed in homes.
 In fact, the Q1 2022 Open Vault Broadband Insights Report states each U.S. broadband household has an average of 9 streaming services and 25 connected devices.
 25?!
 That's a lot of devices that all need Internet to function.
 This increase in home internet usage continues to make the biggest case for the importance of higher upload speeds, especially with the increase in homeschooling and hybrid/remote work.
-According to Remote Work in 2022: Seven Statistics You Need to Know, nearly 25% of U.S. jobs will be remote by 2023.
-In fact, research shows 97.6% of remote workers would like to work remotely, at least some of the time, for the rest of their careers.
-Companies and employees have seen the advantages of WFH and this data shows it won't be ending anytime soon.
+In fact, research shows 97.6% of remote workers want to continue working remotely, at least some of the time, for the rest of their careers.
+Employees have seen the advantages of WFH and this data shows it won't be ending anytime soon.

 Plus, faster upload speeds are critical when uploading video content and streaming via apps like TikTok, Instagram, Facebook, and YouTube.
 This is helpful because social media usage continues to quickly grow and put an additional strain on home Internet upload bandwidth.

-Cable Internet connections, which do not use fiber all the way to the home, typically offer upload speeds from about 10 Mbps to 35 Mbps.
-Fiber networks currently offer upload speeds from 100 to 1000 Mbps, more than ten times faster than cable.
-Fiber also provides a much more stable connection.
-Learn more about these statistics on our Why Fiber page.
+Cable internet connections, which do not use fiber all the way to the home, typically offer upload speeds from about 10 Mbps to 35 Mbps. altafiber currently offers upload speeds from 200 to 1,000 Mbps.